e-gov/GOVSSO/Testing.md

 If the user already has an active GovSSO session in another GovSSO client application, the user can:

-- continue the session in another GovSSO client application and skip TARA authentication
+- continue the session in another GovSSO client application and skip initial authentication;
-- terminate the existing session and reauthenticate in TARA
+- terminate the existing session and reauthenticate;

+From the perspective of the client application, the process is similar to [authentication](#311-authentication).

 A session cannot be continued if the existing session has been created with a lower eIDAS level-of-assurance ([submitted as `acr_values` parameter in the authentication request](TechnicalSpecification#61-authentication-request) and [displayed as `acr` value in ID token](TechnicalSpecification#51-id-token)) than required by the new client application.
 In this case, GovSSO will allow the user to access the new client application only by reauthenticating.